LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W06-D1-Arrays.md

 # Introduction

-## Announcements
+## Announcements for Spring 2023

 - Most of you did pretty well on the midterm!
-  - Average 80%
+  - Average 80.4%
-- I graded lab 4 production version (I still need to grade the code reviews).
-  - Quite a few of you haven't submitted lab 4 yet.
-    Come to my office hours (M&mdash;Th at 4:00 or by appointment) if you need help finishing this lab.
-    Look at the [Loop Practice Problems with Solutions](../Labs/Lab04/PracticeProblems-Loops.html) that I posted on Moodle.
-  - Look at my feedback.
-I put a lot of work into trying to give helpful feedback!
-- New lecture notes on [Problem Solving](CS133JS-LN-W04-D3-ProblemSolving.html).
+- I've graded everything you've turned in so far.
+Check your grades on Moodle.
+  - I entered participation grades for each of you.
+    - These are based on:
+      - Attendance, 2% of your overall grade.
+      - Participation in class discussion and exercises, 4%
+      - Colloaboration with your lab partner, 4%
+    - I will update the grades again at the end of the term to reflect your participation in the last five weeks of the class.
+  - The course total grade on Moodle is up to date and reflects your work so far this term.

 ## Q and A

-- How is the reading on arrays going?
-  - The reading quiz is due tomorrow (Tuesday).
-- Does anyone have any questions about anything?
+- Do you have any questions about:
+  - The midterm?
+  - The reading and/or quiz on arrays?
+  - Anything else?